GabsEdits/gxbs.dev/pages/blog/posts/my-time-with-vitepress.md

 Until then, I wasn't a fan of Zola, Jekyll, VuePress, and all these 'blog' static engines.
 In fact, I wasn't fond of VitePress initially; it seemed confusing.
 However, Aplós changed my perspective on static engines and led me to the point where I [rebuilt my website](changing-up-my-website) using both VitePress and Aplós.

 I understood that it's actually amazing!
 I've become a genuine fan of VitePress.
 It offers a fresh approach to website development.
 Coming from building Vue & Vite websites, I found it clean and simple.
-Unlike the complexity of writing in HTML/Vue Template, VitePress provides a simpler yet powerful way to create websites.
+Unlike the complexity of writing in <abbr title="Hyper Text Markup Language">HTML</abbr>/Vue Template, VitePress provides a simpler yet powerful way to create websites.
 By using VitePress as with the option "custom theme", I had the flexibility of any other Vue app but in a much simpler manner!
 I even tried converting the [Semantic HTML Website](https://semantichtml.github.io) into VitePress.

 ::: details Spoiler
 It worked!
 :::

 ## Semantic HTML

 If you're not aware, I have a small project called "Semantic HTML Documentation."
 It's a one-page website that explains the core concepts of Semantic HTML alongside other links for further reading.

 Until recently, I used Vue & Vite to build the website and GitHub Pages to host it.
 And it was a big mess.